Ivo den Bieman: Club career

 He was signed by Montrose in 1990 and helped the club to promotion to the Scottish First Division in his first season.
 The club were relegated the following season but after impressing in the final game of the season against promoted club Dundee, Den Bieman was signed by the Premier Division newcomers in the summer of 1992.
 He remained at Dens Park for just one season before moving back to the First Division with Dunfermline Athletic.
 Whilst at Dunfermline, he formed a partnership with Hamish French, many calling them 'Fish & Chips' because you couldn't think of one without the other.
 Initially signed as a right-winger, Den Bieman found himself playing a variety of positions including full-back and centre-half.
 With his versatility and famed long throw's he soon gained cult status with the Pars support and was voted runner up in a recent poll of Dunfermline's all time cult heroes.

 Den Bieman remained at Dunfermline for five years, helping them to promotion in 1995-96.
 He was released in 1998 and had spells with Ross County and Falkirk before retiring in 2000.

 After returning to the Netherlands he continued to play in the Dutch amateur leagues for Bennekom whilst working in security.

 Later years

-He worked in the retail business and was teammanager at Bennekom.
+He worked in the retail business and was team manager at Bennekom.
 He also coached youth teams of his first club Leones and was the assistant manager of their senior team in the 2016/17 season.